OlNatalia/python-codecademy/list.md

 names.sort(reverse=True)
 print(names)

-# Would output:
+# output:
 ['Xander', 'Willow', 'Giles', 'Buffy', 'Angel']
 ```

-:memo: Note: The .sort() method does not return any value and thus does not need to be assigned to a variable since it modifies the list directly.
+Note: The .sort() method does not return any value and thus does not need to be assigned to a variable since it modifies the list directly.
 If we do assign the result of the method, it would assign the value of None to the variable.

 To reverse a list using .sort(), add an optional input keyword argument and assign it the value of True.
 list.sort(reverse=True)